ketozhang/notes/mynotebook/Finance/Stocks/Stocks_Fundamentals/PS_Ratio.md

----
-title: Price to Sale Ratio
+#  Price to Sale Ratio
----

 Replacing earnings with sales, the P/S ratio is the dollar amount an investor is willing to pay per dollar amount the company sells